Pessimistic Verification for Open Ended Math Questions: Experiments

 In our experiments we primarily use three datasets for evaluation, and we constantly use the same prompt and workflow setting across all these dataset.
 Here are some descriptions about them:

 \begin{itemize} \item \textbf{IMO-GradingBench}~\citep{luong_towards_2025}.
 This dataset contains 1,000 human-graded solutions to IMO-level proof problems from IMO-ProofBench~\citep{luong_towards_2025}, from which we selected a subset with 300 samples for evaluation.
-This is a challenging test of fine-grained mathematical proof evaluation. \item \textbf{Hard2Verify}~\citep{pandit_hard2verify_2025}.
-Hard2Verify contains 200 challenging problems and solutions from recent math conpetitions such as IMO and Putnam.
-The solutions are generated by strong models such as GPT-5~\citep{openai_gpt5_system_card_2025} and Gemini 2.5 Pro\citep{google_gemini25pro} and annotated by humans. \item \textbf{QiuZhen-Bench}.
-This is a homemade collection of advanced math problems, with questions sourced from challenging university-level math competitions.
-It serves as a supplement to the previous two elementary math competition problem datasets.
-We randomly selected a subset of 300 problems, had them answered by GPT-5-mini, and used GPT-5 with progressive@3/6 for labeling.
-This subset can be used to evaluate the performance of weaker models.
-You can refer to Appendix~\ref{sec:qiuzhen-bench} for more details. \end{itemize}
+This is a challenging test of fine-grained mathematical proof evaluation.
+Test results on the IMO-GradingBench subset mirror those of the complete dataset, thereby validating its representativeness for our experiments. \item \textbf{Hard2Verify}~\citep{pandit_hard2verify_2025}.
+Hard2Verify contains 200 challenging problems and solutions from recent math competitions such as IMO and Putnam.
+The solutions are generated by strong models such as GPT-5~\citep{singh_openai_2025} and Gemini 2.5 Pro~\citep{huang_gemini_2025} and annotated by humans. \end{itemize} \begin{itemize} \item \textbf{QiuZhen-Bench} (annotated by GPT-5).
+QiuZhen-Bench is a high-quality advanced math problem dataset.
+This dataset is sourced from challenging university-level math competitions and doctoral qualifying exams well-known for their difficulty.
+Given the limitation of human annotation discussed in Section~\ref{sec:case-analysis}, we used strong language models to generate proofs and annotations for this dataset.
+Then it is used to automatically evaluate weaker models.
+You can refer to Appendix~\ref{sec:qiuzhen-bench} for more details of the construction of this dataset. \end{itemize}

 All evaluation in our experiments was conducted at the response level, where we require the verifier to decide whether the whole proof is correct instead of providing a score or step-level evaluation.
 For IMO-GradingBench, only the responses that obtained fully 7 points are considered correct, otherwise they will all be considered false.
-And aside from our experiments, we will simply use single pass verification with different reasoning effort setting as the baseline, since we already know that majority voting has almost no effect on evaluation.
+And aside from our experiments, we will use standard verification and simple pessimistic verification as the baseline, as they are the most representative among mainstream applications.
 In all our experiments we set the temperature parameter to 1.0 to ensure diversity of the responses.